Have you had big overdraft problems for a long period?

 Overdrafts are meant for short-term borrowing but that was not what I was using the account for.
 The fees and charges you were adding were making my position worse.

-I am complaining that every year since [20xx] you have failed to notice my difficulty during the annual reviews of my overdraft.
+I am complaining that [every year since [20xx] OR for many years] you have failed to notice my difficulty during the annual reviews of my overdraft.
 You should have offered forbearance eg by stopping interest and charges being added.

-By 2014 I had been in my overdraft constantly for many months, not getting back into the black even when I was paid.
+By 2017 I had been in my overdraft constantly for many months, not getting back into the black even when I was paid.
 This “hardcore borrowing” is a clear sign of financial difficulty.
 My income was only £1,850 a month – after I had paid bills, there was no way I could hope to clear an overdraft of £3500 in a reasonable length of time.

 OR

-You should have noticed that the income going into my account decreased from 2018.
+You should have noticed that the income going into my account decreased from 2017.

-From 2018-20 there was a lot of gambling showing on my account.
+From 2020-22 there was a lot of gambling showing on my account.

-In 2017 you should have seen from my credit record that I had made payment arrangements with other debts.
+In 2021 you should have seen from my credit record that I had made payment arrangements with other debts.

 OR

-You should not have increased my overdraft limit in about 2014.
+You should not have increased my overdraft limit in about 2016.
 When you increased the limit, you should have seen that my debts to other lenders on my credit record had increased a lot.

-I do not know the exact months of these overdraft limit increases.
+I do not know the exact months of the overdraft limit increases.
 In your reply to this complaint, please tell me when the increases were and how much the limit went up on each occasion.

 END BY asking for a refund of charges and interest: